A Beginning's Guide to Understanding Protected Trees

 Preservation order search

-To search for a preservation permit, you must contact Secretary of State, Department of the Environment.
-They can tell you whether the tree is protected and provide you with the required information and guidelines.
+In order to search for a preservation order you’ll need to call secretary of state for Environment.
+They will be able to tell you if the tree is protected and will provide the necessary information and guidance.

 FAQs:

-If you work on a protected tree without the proper authorizations, you could be subject to substantial fines and even imprisonment.
+If you do work on a protected tree without obtaining the necessary authorizations, you could be subject to massive fines or even prison.

 Can I take down a protected tree?

-It is unlawful to take down protected trees without the required permissions.
-If you want the tree to be removed it is necessary to seek permission from the council and provide proof to back your claim.
+It is unlawful to take down protected trees without permission from the appropriate authorities.
+If you need removal of the tree it is necessary to seek permission from the council and provide evidence to support your case.

 Conclusion

-To conclude, knowing if the tree is protected is an essential step in ensuring that tree work is legally completed.
-By understanding the different types of protection and how to identify them it is possible to be sure that you’re following the law and protecting the trees that you are responsible for.
-If you’re not sure about the status of protection for trees, we suggest consulting an experienced tree expert such as Sydney Wide Tree Services.
-Our experienced arborists will be able to inform you regarding the status of protection of your trees and guide you through the necessary steps to ensure that you are complying with the laws.
-With our expertise and commitment to providing top-quality tree care We can assist you to preserve the beauty and worth for your tree.
-Contact us now by calling 1300 926 820 to schedule a appointment, and let us help you keep your trees safe and healthy.
+In conclusion, discovering whether the tree is protected is an essential aspect in ensuring that tree work is carried out legally.
+If you know the various types of protection, and knowing how to identify them, you can ensure that you’re in compliance with the law and are protecting the trees in your care.
+If you’re unsure of the status of protection for trees, we suggest seeking advice from an experienced tree expert such as Sydney Wide Tree Services.
+Our team of experienced arborists can advise you about the protection status of your trees, and will guide you through the steps to ensure you are following the legal guidelines.
+With our experience and dedication to providing high-quality tree services We can assist you to keep the beauty and value for your tree.
+Contact us now by calling 1300 926 820 to schedule a appointment, and let us guide you on how to keep your trees protected and healthy.